 10 qualities every great nurse should have•

 If you’ve ever spent any time in hospital then you will know just how invaluable a great nurse is.
 They’re there for us when we’re sick, they’re our advocates and they become our friends.
 There aren’t many professions that offer the chance to make such a big impact on people’s lives, but great nurses do this every single day.
+Even more, a good nurse can help speed up your recovery.
 With this in mind, there are a number of qualities that every great nurse has, so here’s our top ten.

 This is perhaps the most important skill that every great nurse has.
 Having empathy for patients and their families who are likely going through some of the worst days of their lives makes all the difference.
 Great nurses have compassion for those they care for and offer them comfort whilst giving them the best level of care.